Data quality statement

 Accuracy

-Data collected through the SRC’s software is analysed by the SRC’s quantitative team at different points and screened for accuracy, completeness and privacy purposes before being provided.
-A range of quality assurance processes aligned with best-practice consumer research guidelines and data governance standards are used, including weighting the data to Australian Bureau of Statistics figures to be representative of the Australian population.
+Data collected through the SRC’s software is analysed by the SRC’s quantitative team at different points.
+It is screened for accuracy, completeness and privacy purposes before being provided to the ACMA.
+A range of quality assurance processes aligned with best-practice consumer research guidelines and internal data governance processes are used.
+This includes weighting the data to Australian Bureau of Statistics figures to be representative of the Australian adult population.

 All data provided by the SRC is checked by the ACMA as part of analysis and reporting work connected to the ACS project to ensure the integrity and accuracy of the data.

-ACS data is converted to .CSV for reporting in Power BI format on the ACMA’s website and is subject to further quality assurance checks.
+ACS data is converted to .CSV for reporting in Power BI format on the ACMA website and is subject to further quality assurance checks.
 These checks involve manual and semi-automated data processing checks.

 Completeness